sleep63/rock-paper-scissor/README.md

 # sample

-This is a rock-paper scissors project based in javascript.
+This is a rock-paper scissors project based in javascript. # rock-paper-scissor